 Short term meteor activity outlook - Report your observations - Live ZHR graphs - Data archives - Observing handbook - Annual conference

-The April 2015 issue of the IMO Journal is now in print.
+The August 2016 issue of the IMO Journal is now in print.
 It will be mailed shortly and subscribers can also immediately access the journal in PDF format.
 The contents this month: